rikedyp/DyalogTutorials_old/Beginner's Guide/Design.md

 ∇
 ```
 ``` ⍳10000000``` is the largest before WS FULL (default settings)
-CAUTION: frac ○1 suggests that π is rational!
+CAUTION: frac ○1, *1 suggests that π, e are rational!

 - Alphabetise [[1]](#1-iverson-ke--1981-ip-sharp-associates)
 ```APL